 UPDATE: 20-Dec-2019 - For our first poll, you identified the graphics card as the weak point of our $800 1080p PC gaming build.

 With just $800 to play around with it, it doesn't leave us much wiggle room in terms of switching out the graphics hardware.
 Our current graphics card, the Nvidia GeForce GTX 1660 Super Asus Dual Evo 6GB, currently retails for $229.99.
 With our total PC build cost coming to $799.78, this means we've either stick with this GPU or opt for a cheaper graphics card and use the extra funds to upgrade another component.

 Based on this, we've provided a sample of three different graphics cards which we could use for our Ultimate 1080p PC Gaming Build for Under $800.
 This includes the original Nvidia GeForce GTX 1660 Super Asus Dual Evo 6GB variant, a lower-end non-Super Nvidia GeForce GTX 1660 Asus Phoenix 6GB, or AMD's current budget GPU of choice, the AMD Radeon RX 590 Gigabyte Gaming 8GB.

 Which of these components would you like to switch out for something else?
-Get voting for the component which you'd like to change and we'll then run a further poll to decide what we're going to replace it with.
+Get discussing and we'll run a poll in the future to help us decide what we're going to replace it with.

-We want your recommended hardware suggestions for this build so pop them in the comments section below and the hardware suggestions with the most up-votes will be considered for inclusion in the build!
+We want your recommended hardware suggestions for this $800 build, so pop them in the comments section below and the hardware suggestions with the most up-votes will be considered for inclusion in this PC build!